Web developers use programming languages to build websites and web applications

 In an agency, or technical organisation, you'll receive most of your training from more experienced developers.
 This is especially the case in the early stages of your career.

-More formal professional qualifications can be obtained from the BCS (The Chartered Institute for IT), including certifications in:
+More formal professional qualifications can be obtained from the BCS: The Chartered Institute for IT, including certifications in:

-• solution development and architecture
+- solution development

 Career prospects

-Having usually started your agency or tech organisation career as a junior or entry-level developer, you'll generally progress to a senior or mid-level developer role after around five years.
 As a senior developer, you'll usually work on more significant projects, be given a greater number of clients and lead client meetings.
 You may also manage one or two junior developers.

-After ten or more years the next step is to lead developer, technical lead or head of development.
+The next step is to lead developer, technical lead or head of development.
 At this level you'll usually do less coding work and will manage a team of web developers and contribute to the organisation's technical strategy and goals.

 In non-technical or very small organisations, there may not be distinct grade bands to progress through.
 However, your knowledge and skill will increase over time and should be rewarded with more responsibility and pay increases.